ProRes support in FFmpeg – I love it!

 A quick note on how to trancode to Apple ProRes (often denoted APCN) using a recent build of FFmpeg:

-ffmpeg -i input.mov -vcodec prores -profile NUMBER -an output.mov
+ffmpeg -i input.mov -vcodec prores -profile:v NUMBER output.mov

 For different flavors of ProRes replace NUMBER with a number from zero to 3 where: